KatarzynaMaz/project-pixel-art-maker/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is was built from the starter code provided by Udacity and finished as my project, the pull requests will not be accepted.